spatialos/gdk-for-unity/docs/content/commands.md

 The Unity GDK attaches a `ComponentName.CommandRequests.CommandName` ECS component to the specified ECS entity, where `ComponentName` is the SpatialOS component the command is defined in and `CommandName` is the name of the command in schema. `ComponentName.CommandRequests.CommandName` contains a list of type `ComponentName.CommandName.ReceivedRequest`.
 The Unity GDK cleans it up at the end of the tick.

 To respond to the request, use `ComponentName.CommandResponders.CommandName` for that given command.
 This contains a list of type `ComponentName.CommandName.Response`.
-Create and add a `ComponentName.CommandName.Response` object to this list and the GDK will automatically send the response for you.
+Create and add a `ComponentName.CommandName.Response` object to this list and the GDK will send the response for you.

 Here's an example of receiving a command request and acting on it, using the same schema as above: